jessicablank/javascript-quiz/README.md

 Runs in browser and no dependencies.
 The [VS Code Live SASS Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension is very handy if you would like to edit the .scss file.

 ## Technologies Used
-I challenged myself to use Materialize frame along with SCSS because I am more comfortable with [Bootstrap](https://getbootstrap.com/).
+I challenged myself to use Materialize framework along with SCSS because I am more comfortable with [Bootstrap](https://getbootstrap.com/).
 I found both CSS tools to be an excellent combination for creating a colorful and responsive application.

 - [Materialize CSS](https://materializecss.com/)
 - [Sass CSS](https://sass-lang.com/)